ThallesP/strapi/packages/providers/upload-local/README.md

 ## Configurations

-This provider has only one parameter: `sizeLimit`.
+This provider has the following parameters:

+- `sizeLimit`
+- `uploadPath`

 ### Provider Configuration